 If the same claim were filed twice, the case could settle for a different amount each time.
 There are, however, a couple of key factors that can impact a settlement’s final amount.

 Generally, the most key factors that affect a settlement’s final amount center on damages.
 First, the type of damages involved in a claim can impact a settlement’s final amount.

-The type of damages also has an impact on how predictable a final settlement amount is.
+The type of damages also has an impact on how predictable a final settlement amount is for workers’ compensation.

 A claim for economic damages only, for example, will be easier to predict than one involving non-economic damages.
 This is because economic damages are tangible and have a specific value.
 The price of doctor bills and missed wages is a set, tangible amount in a given case.

 Further, claims of these sorts of damages have concrete evidence to back them up.